ibrahimothman/BMICalculator/README.md

 Android App to calulate your BMI

 * You can enter your weight and length to get your BMI
+* You also can get more about how to be fit

 # ScreenShots